MrSandSS/Software-installer/README.md

 # Software-installer
-This program will help you install the necessary software in one click without going to different sites
+This program will help you install the necessary software in one click without going to different sites.
+# Important to know
+This utility installs only program installers.
+Installation of programs will have to be done manually.
+An automatic installation function is currently being developed.